-The food at The Other Side I would describe as American, and you can get a good burger, fried trout, or a very important grilled cheese for the four year old.
+The food at The Other Side I would describe as American, and you can get a good burger, fried trout, or a very important grilled cheese for the four-year-old.

 The Taffy Shop, and yes I mean the original Taffy Shop established in 1935, is a nostalgic treasure in Estes Park.
-The front of the store is white and decorative with a turquoise sign reading simply, “The Taffy Shop”, which makes you feels as if you’ve stepped into a movie from the 50s.
+The front of the store is white and decorative with a turquoise sign reading simply, “The Taffy Shop”, which makes you feel as if you’ve stepped into a movie from the 50s.
 First of all, don’t be shy and just peek in from the window!
-Well, of course you might be mesmerized for awhile by the period taffy pulling machines working away in the front window.
+Well, of course, you might be mesmerized for awhile by the period taffy pulling machines working away in the front window.
 Once you can pull (ha! pull!) yourself away check out the front counter and all the different colored taffy lined up in front of you.

-Next you really must sample a few of the different flavors and make a show of selecting exactly the right mix for your box to take home.
+Next, you really must sample a few of the different flavors and make a show of selecting exactly the right mix for your box to take home.
 I love them all but am partial to the peppermint, cinnamon, and lemon.
 Select flavors that go well together because “the children” (well me really) will want to experiment and twist two pieces together to create new flavors like chocolate peppermint, lemon vanilla, and who knows maybe molasses cinnamon?
 Hmmm…not so sure about that one.

 (Word of caution: Pecans are used in one of the taffy flavors so beware for any tree nut allergies.
 If necessary check with the store for any other allergens.)

 My favorite Estes Park restaurants with character not quite in Estes Park (but close by!)